alexwhittemore/Bokeh---Image-with-HoverTool/readme.md

 import bokeh_im_hovertool.image_with_hovertool as im_ht
 im_ht.plot_with_hovertool(yourdata)
 ```
+Additional data can be added quite easily by simply appending a dictionary of further same-sized arrays.
+An example is provided in image_with_hovertool_example.py

 ## Warnings/caveats
 The methodology used for plotting datasets this way is pretty inefficient.
 As a rule of thumb, you probably shouldn't try to plot data larger than ~1000 pixels or so.
 50x50 grid of values?
 Probably no issue.
 Full sized jpeg from your DSLR?
 Don't even bother trying.